Ayaanokm/courage-privacy-policy/README.md

 ## 3. Why do we store the data?

 #### 1. It stores-
-- server ID to store other server data linked to it (role id, tag)
+- server ID to store other server data linked to it (role id)
-- tag to check trigger in username and fire the actions
 - role ID to assign reward role